hotwax/oms-documentation/documents/system-admin/fulfillment/carrier-and-shipment-methods.md

+---
+description: >-
+  This guide outlines how to efficiently manage carriers and shipment methods in HotWax Commerce, covering tasks such as creating carriers, linking shipment methods, and enabling methods for brands.
+---

 # Carrier and Shipment Methods

-In HotWax Commerce, carriers and shipment methods are used to define the delivery prefernce linked to an order.
+In HotWax Commerce, carriers and shipment methods are used to define the delivery preference linked to an order.

 1. **Carriers**: Carriers represent the shipping companies or services responsible for physically transporting the shipments like FedEx or UPS.

 2. **Shipment Methods**: Shipment methods, on the other hand, represent the specific methods used for shipping goods, such as ground shipping, express shipping or standard delivery.

 Carriers typically offer multiple shipment methods to customers for delivering packages.
 For example, a carrier like FedEx may offer ground shipping, overnight delivery, and international shipping as different shipment methods.
-In HotWax Commerce, these shipment methods are associated with a carrier, allowing businesses to configure and manage various shipping options offered by each carriers.
+In HotWax Commerce, these shipment methods are associated with a carrier, allowing businesses to configure and manage various shipping options offered by each carrier.

 One shipment method can also be used with multiple carriers.
 This flexibility allows businesses to offer customers a range of shipping options while leveraging different carriers based on factors such as cost, delivery speed, reliability, and geographic coverage.